-The Company entered into an agreement with ElevateBio that provides for ongoing services to the Company in areas such as information technology, human resources and administration management, and facilities (the "Shared Services Agreement").
-The Company is billed monthly for such services at cost, with mark-up for profit on specific services, but including reasonable allocations of employee benefits, facilities and other direct or fairly allocated indirect costs that relate to the associates providing the services.
-The Company also entered into the 2020 DMS Agreement (see "Note 5 - Leases").
-The Company incurred \$0.8 million and \$1.4 million during the three months ended June 30, 2022 and 2021, respectively, and \$2.0 million and \$3.6 million during the six months ended June 30, 2022 and 2021, respectively, related to services provided to the Company by ElevateBio and affiliates.
-At June 30, 2022 and December 31, 2021, the Company owed ElevateBio \$0.6 million and \$1.7 million, respectively, and had prepaid expenses of \$0.5 million and \$0, respectively.
+The Company entered into an agreement with ElevateBio that provides for ongoing services to the Company in areas such as accounting operations, public relations, information technology, human resources and administration management, finance and risk management, marketing services, facilities, procurement and travel and corporate development and strategy (the "Shared Services Agreement").
+The Company also entered into a Development and Manufacturing Services Agreement ("2020 DMS Agreement") with ElevateBio BaseCamp, Inc. (see "Note 5 - Leases").
+The Company was billed quarterly for such services at cost, with mark-up for profit on specific services, but including reasonable allocations of employee benefits, facilities and other direct or fairly allocated indirect costs that relate to the associates providing the services.
+The Company incurred \$1.4 million and \$2.0 million during the three months ended March 31, 2022 and 2021, respectively, related to services provided to the Company by ElevateBio and affiliates.
+The Company owed ElevateBio \$1.2 million and \$1.7 million at March 31, 2022 and December 31, 2021, respectively, which is recorded in "Amount due to related party" on the condensed consolidated balance sheets.

-Members of the Company's management and board of directors received consulting fees totaling \$0.1 million and \$0.1 million during the three months ended June 30, 2022 and 2021, respectively, and \$0.3 million and \$0.3 million during the six months ended June 30, 2022 and 2021, respectively.
+Members of the Company's management and board of directors received a total of \$0.2 million and \$0.2 million in consulting fees during the three months ended March 31, 2022 and 2021, respectively.